EONRaider/violent-python3/README.md

 - `chapter02/ssh_brute.py` imported `pxssh` as a standalone library, but in fact it is a module under the `pexpect` library.
 The bug led to a `ModuleNotFoundError` and has been corrected.
-The code itself as presented in the book is littered with indentation errors that make it unusable.
-Such problems have also been corrected.
+The code itself as presented in the book was littered with indentation errors that made it unusable and has been brought to a functioning state.
 - `chapter02/ssh_brutekey.py` required a number of pre-generated keys to work; furthermore the book points the reader to acquire such keys in a URL that currently returns a 403 response.
 Because of that a compressed archive